Only Chance Charters

 Sea Trout

-Sea Trout, also called Speckled Trout, are a favorite among Galveston anglers.
-These silvery, spotted fish typically run 14-24 inches and 1-5 pounds, though some monsters push 10 pounds.
-You'll find them in grass flats, around oyster reefs, and near drop-offs.
+Sea Trout, also known as Speckled Trout, are a favorite among Galveston anglers.
+These silvery, spotted fish typically range from 14-24 inches and 1-5 pounds.
+You'll find them in shallow grass flats, around oyster reefs, and in deeper channels during winter.
 They're most active at dawn and dusk, especially on moving tides.
-Anglers love their aggressive strikes and delicate, flaky meat.
-To catch specks, try live shrimp under a popping cork or soft plastics worked slowly along the bottom.
-Local tip: on calm mornings, look for subtle "nervous water" – it's often trout busting bait just below the surface.
+Anglers love sea trout for their aggressive strikes and delicate, flaky meat.
+These fish are sight feeders, so clear water and good light improve your odds.
+A local tip: try a popping cork rig with live shrimp or a soft plastic jig.
+The pop mimics feeding fish and draws trout in.
+When you feel that distinctive tap-tap, set the hook quickly.
+Look for them around points, drop-offs, and areas where bait is active.
+The "gator" trout over 5 pounds offer an extra thrill and bragging rights.

 Sea Trout